AlexCeleste/ybc/README.md

     (a fix would involve marshalling between B and the rest of the universe, which is too much effort)

     There is also no library provided (except for the `char` function), on the grounds that you can just use libc instead.

+    This compiler currently doesn't support inconsistent short-circuiting behaviour of `&` and `|`; it isn't yet clear whether it should do so.

 2. Extension features:
     - The `break` and `default` keywords from the tutorial are present in the language.